 Their leaving early means I get time to spend milking Ol’ Bessie.
 She totally ignores me, obviously missing Seamus, the new kid in town.

 I don’t care.
 She is my Bessie, a true bossie, not quite me bonnie lassie.
-Maybe I’m high from not being sad seeing John Boy go home.
+Must be high because I’m not sad seeing John Boy leave.
 She needs me to milk here dry.
 ‘Gator just smiles, seeing I’m so happy.
-He never suspects it is from that blow job in the bathroom.
+He never suspects it is from Jack’s blow job in the bathroom.
 He just knows I’m okay.
 Angie takes some convincing that I’m not about to have a meltdown or nervous breakdown.
-I guess it’s nice she cares so much, but too much brings you down.
-I worry that she’ll miss the chance to be happy by not recognizing it when it comes down the road.
+I guess it’s nice she cares so much, but too much can bring you down.
+I worry that she’ll miss the chance to be happy by not recognizing it as it comes down the road for her.
 When I go off to deliver pizza, she finally accepts I’m okay as well.
 Amy never doubted it.